AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the file-directory :satellite:

 You can connect to the server and change your serverfiles.
 I recommend using a tool like [WinSCP](https://winscp.net/) or if you are using OSX or a linux distribution you can use [Filezilla](https://filezilla-project.org/).
-The IP Address to connect to is “balenaminecraftserver” (without the quotes), the protocol to choose is SCP (If you got the choice), the port number is 22, the username is “root” (again, without the quotes) and the password is “balenaserver” (no quotes).
+The IP Address to connect to is “balenaminecraftserver” (without the quotes), the protocol to choose is SCP (If you got the choice), the port number is 22, the username is “root” (again, without the quotes) and the password is “balena” (no quotes).
 The files are in the folder named “serverfiles” at the root directory, you can double click to open that directory and browse the files in there.

 **NOTE:** You can also change your SCP password by setting the `SCP_PASSWORD` Environment Variable within balenaCloud.
 On the left, simply click on “Device Variables” and then click the “Add Variable” button.
 Give it a name of `SCP_PASSWORD`, and set the value to your password.